gonicus/clacks/doc/intro.rst

 	# ldapadd -Y EXTERNAL -H ldapi:/// -f configured-device.ldif

-If you use the PHP GUI, you also need to install the "old" schema files, because the GOsa GUI and clacks.agent service are meant to coexist until everything is cleanly migrated.
+If you use the PHP GUI, you also need to install the "old" schema files, because the Clacks GUI and clacks.agent service are meant to coexist until everything is cleanly migrated.

 After you've optionally done that, find out which base is configured for your system::